skydivejkl/finavia-bulletin-scraper/README.md

 # Finavia Bulletin Scraper

-Scrapes tower opening hours for EFJY from the Finavia [bulletin][b] and formats it as [iCalendar][ical] which can used for example with Google Calendar.
+Scrapes NOTAM tower opening hours for EFJY from the Finavia [bulletin][b] and formats it as [iCalendar][ical] which can used for example with Google Calendar.

 [b]: https://ais.fi/ais/bulletins/envfra.htm